Strategic Scaling of Test-Time Compute: A Bandit Learning Approach: Experiments

-\paragraph{Baselines, models, and metrics.} We compare our algorithms with the uniform Best-of-$N$ baseline \citep{brown2024largelanguagemonkeysscaling}, referred to as \textsc{Uniform}.
-We evaluate our \cref{alg:methods} (\elimtext), and its variants \ucbtext, \gaptext, and \entropytext introduced in \cref{sec:extensions}.
-Each algorithm is tested using two language models of different sizes: \texttt{Llama-3.2-1B-Instruct} and \texttt{Llama-3.1-8B-Instruct} \citep{grattafiori2024llama}.
+\paragraph{Models and metrics.} We conduct experiments with commonly used LLMs of various sizes, including \texttt{Llama-3.2-1B-Instruct} and \texttt{Llama-3.1-8B-Instruct} \citep{grattafiori2024llama}, as well as more recently developed reasoning models \texttt{DeepSeek-R1-Distill-Llama-8B} \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}, \texttt{Qwen3-4B} \citep{yang2025qwen3technicalreport}, and \texttt{Gemini-2.5-Flash-Lite} \citep{comanici2025gemini}.
+For MATH-500, we use different reward oracles depending on the base model family: for Llama models, we use the PRM \texttt{Qwen2.5-Math-PRM-7B} \citep{zhang2025lessons}; for \texttt{Gemini-2.5-Flash-Lite}, we use an LLM-as-a-judge oracle based on \texttt{Gemini-3.0-Flash}.
+In addition, we also report results under the ground-truth (GT) oracle when available.\footnote{When using the GT reward oracle, accuracy and coverage are equivalent.
+In this case, we only report coverage.} For AIME25, we use the Self-Consistency (SC) variants of baselines and our methods, as recent work shows that SC is more effective for reasoning models \citep{wang2025thinkdeepthinkfast}.
+For LiveCodeBench, since correctness can be deterministically verified by code execution, we use the GT reward oracle and report only the coverage metric (equivalent to accuracy).
 We conduct experiments under average compute budgets of $\{4, 8, 16, 32\}$ and report results averaged over $4$ random runs, with shaded regions in plots representing $\pm 0.5$ standard deviations.
-For the MATH-500 dataset, we consider both the PRM \texttt{Qwen2.5-Math-PRM-7B} \citep{zhang2025lessons} and the ground truth (GT) as reward oracles, and evaluate algorithm performance using both the accuracy and coverage metrics described in \cref{sec:new_problem}.\footnote{When using the GT reward oracle, accuracy and coverage are equivalent.
-In this case, we only report coverage.} For LiveCodeBench, since correctness can be deterministically verified by code execution, we use the GT reward oracle and report only the coverage metric (equivalent to accuracy).
-For our algorithms, we set $K = 1$ and $\gamma = 1.0$ by default; we conduct ablation studies on these two hyperparameters in \cref{subsec:ablation}.